coderrio/Coderr.Documentation/docs/getting-started/index.md

 ## Automation libraries

-If you want Coderr to detect and report all unhandled exceptions you can use our automation libraries.
-These libraries will not just detect exceptions but also collect information related to the error like HTTP requests, screenshots, view models and more.
+Coderr can detect and report all unhandled exceptions (and other types of errors).
+To activate that feature you need to install one of our automation libraries.
+Once done Coderr will detect exceptions and collect information related to the error like HTTP requests, screenshots, view models and more.
 The goal is to make it easy to understand why the exception was thrown.

 When you start using Coderr, it's typically not crucial that you log relevant information using your logging library, as Coderr typically includes all information that you need to understand the error.